marciodesouzateixeira/Oracle/README.md

 ## Triggers ##
 Triggers were created in all tables to automatically record "when a record was created" and "when a record was updated", this is important in situations where it is necessary to do data exports only of new or changed records from a date onwards.

-## Log ##
-A generic table was created to record Insert, Update and Delete logs for any table, using a JSON format.
-To record in this table it is necessary to create a trigger for each table, in this trigger a process was used to generate a JSON structure, where only the fields that have changed will be recorded, thus leaving cleaner and leaner information.

 ## Procedure and Job ##
 A procedure **DeleteOldLogs** was created to clean up the log table and a daily schedule was scheduled to run this procedure.

 ## Function ##
 A function **GetStockStatus** has been created to calculate whether the stock of a product needs any attention, for example, if it is zero, with excesses or if it is ok.

+## View ##
+Two Views were created (VW_PRODUCTS, VW_SALES) to make it easier to search for data related to Sale and also to search for data related to Product registration.
+By creating these views, it is possible to centralize business rules that are consumed by various sources such as procedures, systems, manual queries, etc.

+## Log ##
+A generic table was created to record Insert, Update and Delete logs for any table, using a JSON format.
+To record in this table it is necessary to create a trigger for each table, in this trigger a process was used to generate a JSON structure, where only the fields that have changed will be recorded, thus leaving cleaner and leaner information.

 ## Primary Key PK ##
 All tables have a PK of just a single field, as this facilitates relationships between tables and consumption by languages such as Java.